dependabot/cli/README.md

     </picture>
 </h1>

-The `dependabot` CLI is a tool for testing and debugging Dependabot update jobs.
+The `dependabot` CLI is a tool for running Dependabot update jobs.

 ## Installation